 The Comité de gestion:

-- fairly distributes the income derived from investing the school tax proceeds for educational catch-up measures in underprivileged areas
+- equitably distributes investment income from school tax proceeds used to allocate funds for catch-up educational measures in underprivileged areas;

-Since 1972, the Comité de gestion has worked with the following school service centres and school boards on the Island of Montreal:
+Since 1972, the Comité de gestion has been working with the school service centres and school boards on the Island of Montreal:

 - Centre de services scolaire de Montréal

 - Centre de services scolaire de la Pointe-de-l’Île